Plymouth: Governance

-As a unitary authority there is only one tier of local government covering Plymouth.
-Plymouth City Council meets at the Council House on Armada Way in the city centre.
-There are no civil parishes in the city, which is an unparished area.
+As a unitary authority, there is only one tier of local government covering the city.
+Plymouth City Council meets at the Council House on Armada Way There are no civil parishes in the city, which is an unparished area.
 The city forms part of the ceremonial county of Devon for the purposes of lieutenancy, but has been administratively independent from Devon County Council since it became a unitary authority in 1998.

 Administrative history

 The first record of the existence of a settlement at Plymouth was in the Domesday Book in 1086 as Sudtone (Sutton), Saxon for south farm, located at the present-day Barbican.
 From Saxon times, it was in the hundred of Roborough.
 Sutton became a market town in 1254 and a borough in 1439, when it was formally renamed Plymouth.

 Plymouth was reformed to become a municipal borough in 1836, governed by a corporate body officially called the "mayor, aldermen and burgesses of the borough of Plymouth", but generally known as the corporation or town council.
+(Note: See Municipal Corporations Act 1835 article.)
 When elected county councils were established in 1889, both Plymouth and neighbouring Devonport were considered large enough to provide their own county-level services and so they were made county boroughs, independent from Devon County Council.
-In 1914 the county boroughs of Plymouth and Devonport and the adjoining urban district of East Stonehouse were merged to form a single county borough of Plymouth.
+In 1914, the county boroughs of Plymouth and Devonport and the adjoining urban district of East Stonehouse were merged to form a single county borough of Plymouth.
 Collectively they were referred to as "The Three Towns".

 Plymouth was granted city status on 18 October 1928.
-Between 1439 and 1935, Plymouth had a mayor.
-In 1935 the city was given the right to appoint a Lord Mayor.
+Between 1439 and 1935, Plymouth had a mayor after when the city was given the right to appoint a Lord Mayor.
 The city's boundaries further expanded in 1967 to include the town of Plympton and the parish of Plymstock.

 The 1971 Local Government White Paper proposed abolishing county boroughs, which would have left Plymouth, a town of 250,000 people, being administered from a council based at the smaller Exeter, on the other side of the county.
-This led to Plymouth lobbying for the creation of a Tamarside county, to include Plymouth, Torpoint, Saltash, and the rural hinterland.
-The campaign was not successful, and Plymouth ceased to be a county borough on 1 April 1974 with responsibility for education, social services, highways and libraries transferred to Devon County Council.
-All powers returned when the city became a unitary authority on 1 April 1998 under recommendations of the Banham Commission.
+This led to Plymouth lobbying for the creation of a Tamarside county, to include Plymouth, Torpoint, Saltash and the rural hinterland.
+The campaign was not successful and Plymouth ceased to be a county borough on 1 April 1974, with responsibility for education, social services, highways and libraries transferred to Devon County Council.
+All powers returned when the city became a unitary authority on 1 April 1998, under recommendations of the Banham Commission.

+In July 2026, as part of the nationwide Local Government Reorganisation programme, it was announced that the Plymouth unitary authority area would be significantly expanded to become Greater Plymouth, incorporating thirteen neighbouring parishes from South Hams, specifically Bickleigh, Brixton, Cornwood, Ermington, Harford, Holbeton, Ivybridge, Newton and Noss, Shaugh Prior, Sparkwell, Ugborough, Wembury and Yealmpton.
+The changes are planned to come into full effect in 2028.